Floer theory and reduced cohomology on open manifolds: Symplectic cohomology

-Combined with \eqref{eqLocLiouvDom} below, this generalizes Viterbo's commutative square for Liouville domains\cite{Viterbo99}. \end{rem} \begin{rem} We comment on the name localized symplectic cohomology.
-First suppose the boundary of $K$ is stable Hamiltonian.
+Combined with \eqref{eqLocLiouvDom} below, this reproduces Viterbo's commutative square for Liouville domains\cite{Viterbo99}. \end{rem} \begin{rem} We comment on the name local symplectic cohomology.
+Assume $M$ is symplectically aspherical and the boundary of $K$ is stable Hamiltonian.
 Then it can be shown that elements of $SH^*(M|K)$ are represented by linear combinations of constant periodic orbits inside $K$ and the Reeb orbits of $\partial K$.
-More generally, these can be represented by, in addition to constants, periodic orbits lying arbitrarily close to $\partial K$.
-For a particular manifestation of this, see Theorem~\ref{lmNearbyEx} below.
-Thus $SH^*(M|K)$ can be thought of as symplectic cohomology relative to the complement of $K$.
-That is, as localized at $K$. \end{rem}
+If the boundary is not stable Hamiltonian, these can be represented by, in addition to constant orbits inside, periodic orbits lying arbitrarily close to $\partial K$.
+Thus, at least when $M$ is aspherical, $SH^*(M|K)$ can be thought of as symplectic cohomology relative to the complement of $K$.
+That is, as localized at $K$.
+When $M$ is not aspherical, this type of locality is far from clear.
+This question is taken up in forthcoming work.
+Theorem~\ref{lmNearbyEx} below can be seen as a particular manifestation of locality in the general case. \end{rem}

 \begin{tm} Let $H$ be a smooth Hamiltonian such that $H^{-1}(0)=\partial K$. \begin{enumerate}